KeshavR-git/When2Chill/README.md

 # When2Chill
-This is a social event planner.
+It was a group project and is a social event planner.
 It was part of a course called Web and Database Computing where we were developing fully functional web applications.
+The submission didn't include node modules and wasn't deployed.